swaraj7/ShareBox/README.md

+A RESTful api to store and share your code-snippets among people.

 # API Documentation

-All API calls should be made to `somethingrandom.herokuapp.com`.
+All API calls should be made to `http://www.shareboxes.herokuapp.com/`.

 ## Create a Snippet Box